bullshag/ygoCGPTE/GDD.md

   AreaTooltip resides on the locationTooltip root, enforces a trigger SphereCollider (radius 143.2, center y -4.06), updates TMP labels, and orchestrates show/idle/hide animator states with UnityEvents for buttons.
   AreaTooltip now listens for `KeyCode.Return` / keypad enter while the player remains inside and latches input until LocationActivitiesPanel closes.
-  LocationActivitiesPanel now mounts directly onto the handcrafted `locationInfoWindow`, reusing existing buttons/backgrounds, auto-generating placeholder content for unimplemented locations, and resetting tooltip interaction when closed via Escape or the Cancel input action.
+  LocationActivitiesPanel now mounts directly onto the handcrafted `locationInfoWindow`, reusing existing buttons/backgrounds, auto-generating placeholder content for unimplemented locations, and explicitly unlocks `AreaTooltip.LastActivatedTooltip` across all close paths (Escape, Back button, Cancel input) before/after hiding so the panel can reopen without leaving the trigger.
-  LocationActivitiesPanel now reads availability via LocationActivityService, toggling buttons using the `location_activity_settings` table and enforcing #FF4949 idle / yellow active color states.
+  LocationActivitiesPanel now reads availability via LocationActivityService, toggling buttons using the `location_activity_settings` table and enforcing #FF4949 idle / yellow active color states. locationWindowHandler now resolves the close/back button via GraphicRaycaster UI raycasts so world-space clicks dismiss the panel even when the EventSystem misses OnClick events.
+  AreaTooltip now caches a GraphicRaycaster and performs pointer raycasts on mouse release so world-space clicks on Enter/Info reliably trigger their UnityEvents alongside keyboard input.
   LocationActivitiesPanel exposes a debug auto-refresh toggle that re-queries the database every 3 seconds for QA verification while the panel remains active.
   LocationActivityService logs each database availability query to the Unity console, listing activities and their enabled states for diagnostics.
   LocationActivitiesPanel scene wiring now seeds `nodeFortAurus` as the default locationId and binds Tavern, Shop, Temple, Academy, Graveyard, Arena, and Search buttons to their respective UI `Button` components so database availability toggles map correctly.